IgorKovr/scrum_poker/README.md

 2. Wait for all team members to vote
 3. Click "Show" to reveal all estimates
 4. Click "Delete Estimates" to start a new round

+## 🔄 Seamless Reconnection Feature

+The application includes a robust reconnection system that handles temporary disconnections gracefully:

+### What Happens When You Switch Tabs or Minimize the Browser?

+**Backend (Grace Period):**
+- When you disconnect, you're marked as "disconnected" but **kept in the room for 5 minutes**
+- Your vote and session state are **preserved**
+- Other users don't see you in the user list (you appear offline)
+- If you reconnect within 5 minutes, you **seamlessly rejoin** with your vote intact

+**Frontend (Auto-Reconnect):**
+- **Page Visibility API** detects when you return to the tab
+- Automatic reconnection attempt when tab becomes visible
+- **Reconnecting banner** shows during reconnection
+- Room context stored in localStorage for recovery

+### Benefits

+✅ **No interruptions** when switching tabs during meetings
+✅ **Vote preserved** during brief network issues
+✅ **Seamless experience** - reconnection happens automatically
+✅ **Works for:** Tab switching, browser minimize, computer sleep, mobile app switching

+### Technical Implementation

+**Backend (Kotlin/Spring Boot):**
+- User model includes `disconnectedAt` timestamp field
+- `leaveRoom()` marks users as disconnected instead of removing them
+- Scheduled task runs every minute to clean up users past grace period (5 min)
+- `joinRoom()` checks for disconnected users with matching name and reconnects them
+- `getRoomState()` filters out disconnected users from client view

+**Frontend (React/TypeScript):**
+- Page Visibility API listener on `visibilitychange` event
+- localStorage stores room context (`roomId`, `userName`)
+- Connection status banner with spinner during reconnection
+- Auto-retry logic triggered when tab becomes visible

 ## 🔍 Troubleshooting